 A PANDEMIC CAN HAPPEN AGAIN – BACTERIA AND VIRUSES AREN’T GOING AWAY

 The truth is that bacteria and viruses are becoming more resilient and even our antibiotics and vaccines can’t always be relied on.
-We’ll need to carry these disinfecting, hand washing, and disinfecting habits into the future to help keep ourselves, our families, and our businesses safe.
+We’ll need to carry these disinfecting, hand washing, and disinfecting habits into the future to help keep ourselves, our families, and our businesses safer.